GeneRegulationi3S/APAtizer/README.md

    5.3.
 ANOVA
 6. Number of threads ---> Select the number of threads to use for parallelization (Only available in IPA analysis with APAlyzer)
 ```
+In this input section, the user can choose an extra parameter called "Number of threads".
+Here, the user can choose how many threads to use in the IPA analysis with APAlyzer.
+This functionality is only available in this section of the tool because the IPA analysis is the only one that can be done using parallelization.
+All the other ones need to be run sequentially.

 #### Outputs:
 ```plaintext
 1. Select Output Type ---> Select the events list to be shown on the output space